kammitama5/kammitama5.github.io/_posts/2018-7-6-Friday-July-6th.md

    I was strong in Physics and Maths.
 And I also had some talent in Art, so I was split, because I was both "left-brain" and "right-brain" (if you believe in that stuff).
 So I mostly felt out-of-place.
- - I didn't realize in the US, people who didn't study Maths at college-level did it consciously also because they often *weren't good at Mathematics*.
+ - I didn't realize in the US, people who didn't study Maths at college-level did it consciously also because they often felt they *weren't good at Mathematics*.
 I had made a conscious decision, in *spite of* being good at sciences, to move away from it, because engineering in my country was basically a left- over system from the days of British-colonialism and had zero inventiveness or room for creativity.
  - I remember my dad having a conversation with me years ago, telling me "Physics, Maths..Art...that's